Akawatmor/LearningRepository/README.md

 For Example 6609612178 -> 2178
 2. YYYY is the Unique Student Key
 3. You make sure that you use AWS Sandbox Environment
+4. When you need to connect to EC2 Via SSH.
+Please get the public key from the aws sandbox console and rename the labuser.ppm to vockey.pem

 ## Solution with Instructions and Videos